 Sally Birch

-Sally Birch – 1 SAS
+Sally Birch – Active Support Unit

 Sally joined the Group in 2012 when her nephew joined Cubs.
 She became an Assistant Cub Scout Leader, and was instrumental in running the pack.
 Seeing both her nephews go through cubs she remained as a leader, helping the pack survive Covid before stepping down in 2022.
 However she still remains part of our support team and we can call on her experience and expertise to help on camps and other activities.
 A key part of the Group is to retain knowledge and the sense of community